 The possibility of revisional surgery

-Your surgeon will discuss these and other risks fully during your consultation.
+Your surgeon will discuss these and other risks fully during your consultation and you can decide if your reasons for getting a nose job outweigh the risks.
 Be sure to ask all your questions about things you're unsure of.

 Who are Candidates for Rhinoplasty?